 Children such as George.
 George is now 17 and has experienced significant trauma in childhood.
-He has a history of viewing pornography involving BDSM/torture/humiliation of girls as young as 8 and has an ongoing desire to continue to watch pornography of this nature.
+He has a history of viewing pornography involving BDSM and torture and has an ongoing desire to continue to watch pornography of this nature.
 He has fantasies of sexually harming younger girls.